Elizabeth, Elspeth, Betsy and Bess,

 Until I was in my late 20s, when I met a man who wasn’t much of a follower, I was called Betsy, one of many diminutives of Elizabeth, my given name.
 Both were assigned by my parents when I was born.
 Childhood brought additional pet names, like Bets’, a friendly version of the already shortened form, and Lil’bit, my father’s special term of endearment, which I loved.

-I met and married my beloved in the blink of an eye, and while I don’t recall at exactly what point the question was asked, given the pace of things, it had to have happened within the first few minutes of our acquaintance.
+I met and married my beloved in the blink of an eye, and while I don’t recall exactly at what point the question was asked, given the pace of things, it had to have happened within the first few minutes of our acquaintance.

 Not that question.
 That one I remember clearly.
 We’d been together for a whole month before the M-word came up, and, to be honest, it was more of a floated idea than an actual request.

-Anyway, the question I’m referring to here is the one when he asked my real name.
+The question I’m referring to here is the one when he asked my real name.

 “Elizabeth,” I answered.